Rescue a Dog – Don’t Buy a Puppy!

 The answer is simple – almost 1 dog an hour is put down in the UK according to the Dogs Trust research.
 That’s a shocking statistic.
 According to the RSPCA, the number of stray dogs collected by British councils rose 23% in 2009 to almost 113,000.
 And in the recent economic climate that number is only likely to increase, pets are often the first to suffer when household finances get too tight.

-By rescuing an abandoned dog you could make one of those awful statisticsless by one innocent, helpless dog less.
+By rescuing an abandoned dog you could make reduce those awful statisticsless by one innocent, helpless dog.

-Almost 20 dogs a day are euthanised or put down - thats almost 1 dog an hour, according to theannual Stray Dog Survey conducted by GfK NOP*
+Almost 20 dogs a day are euthanased or put down – that’s almost 1 dog an hour, according to the annual Stray Dog Survey conducted by GfK NOP*